-Don Kirshner Announces Rock Music Awards Panel
+Don Kirshner Announces Rock Music Awards Panel or theatrical presentation.

-■ LOS ANGELES-The 12 member panel that will sift nominations in the Rock Music Awards has been announced by executive producer Don Kirshner, and was selected from among members of the rock music press and members of the National Association of Progressive Rock Music Announcers.
+LOS ANGELES-The 12 member panel that will sift nominations in the Rock Music Awards has been announced by executive producer Don Kirshner, and was selected from among members of the rock music press and members of the National Association of Progressive Rock Music Announcers.